 How to get to Kiev + how to get to the center

-If you’re flying to Kiev you have two airports to choose from: Zhuliany (for low cost airlines mostly) and Borispol.
-I think this is the only city where low cost airport is actually much more convenient than the regular one.
+If you’re flying to Kiev you have two airports to choose from: Zhuliany (for low-cost airlines mostly) and Borispol.
+I think this is the only city where the low-cost airport is actually much more convenient than the regular one.

 Borispol, the main airport, is located some 40 minutes away from the city.
 You can get the Sky Bus for 100 UAH all the way to the main train station (the stop is on the other side of the tracks than the main hall and metro station).
 The buses depart every 15 minutes.
 You can also book the private transfer to the center and enjoy a hassle-free ride.
 Click here for the details!